Wire Art Sculptures

 The Storyteller at Read Bridge

-This sculpture is a nod towards the early past-time at Read Bridge in the 1960s, and part of Singapore’s intangible cultural heritage.
-Then, crowds would gather on the bridge every evening to hear stories from storytellers about Chinese mythology, legends and literary classics.
+This sculpture is a nod towards the people’s favourite past-time at Read Bridge in the 1960s and is an integral part of Singapore’s intangible cultural heritage.
+Then, crowds would gather on the bridge every evening to hear stories from storytellers who spoke about Chinese mythology, legends and literary classics.
 Each session lasted the length of a joss stick’s burn time.

 Four young girls and a Dog